 Persons retiring on a part-time pension are not considered as all persons having retired on an earnings-related pension.
 Persons receiving a part-time pension are not included in the figures until the year when their pension is converted to some other pension based on their own work history, usually an old-age pension.
-A separate table is issued on those retiring on a part-time pension (table 21).

 The tables in the publication include statistical figures covering the whole earnings-related pension scheme as well as figures by pension sector for the private and the public sector.
 More detailed information about the sectors is presented in the figures for each statistical year in chapter 1.1.
 General.

 Recipients of an earnings-related pension are always included in the sector from which he or she receives at least one pension under survey.
 If a person receives a pension from both sectors, he or she is included in the figures for both sectors, but only once in the figures for the whole earnings-related pension scheme.

 Persons who have retired on an earnings-related pension are registered in the sector-specific numbers, if retirement from the sector in question occurs in the statistical year.
 A person is registered in the numbers for the whole earnings-related pension scheme only once, in the statistical year during which the first pension begins.

 A person insured for earnings-related pension benefits is always included in the figures of the sector in which said person works (and/or receives a pension).
 If a person is working (and/or receiving a pension) from both sectors, he or she is registered in the figures of both sectors.

 Recipient of an earnings-related pension